awkwardengineer/time-blocker/3-project-plans/060-multiple-columns.md

    - [x] **Task Tab resume after blur** - After a blur or close action on a task (e.g., Escape), ensure the next Tab re-focuses the task element that was just blurred (mirroring list behavior) so keyboard users can resume interaction with that item before moving on.
 Implemented via keyboard drag state tracking and Tab-resume logic in `TaskList.svelte`, with coverage in `App.taskKeyboardDrag.test.js`.

-   - [ ] **Fix: Escape blur for all focus states** - Currently, pressing Escape only causes blur when focused on task text.
+   - [x] **Fix: Escape blur for all focus states** - Currently, pressing Escape only causes blur when focused on task text.
 When focused on task lists, tasks, task checkboxes, "add task" button, or "add your first task" button, pressing Escape does nothing (unless in a drag state, where it does blur).
 Add Escape key handlers to blur these elements appropriately, ensuring consistent behavior across all interactive elements.

-5. **Handle Print Layout**
+5. **Handle Print Layout** ✅
-   - Determine how multiple columns should render in print
+   - ✅ Determine how multiple columns should render in print
-   - Ensure print layout is readable and functional
+   - ✅ Ensure print layout is readable and functional
-   - Consider single-column print layout vs multi-column
+   - ✅ Consider single-column print layout vs multi-column
-   - Test print output with multiple columns
+   - ✅ Test print output with multiple columns

 6. **User Settings Foundation (Future-proofing)**
    - Design data structure to store column/row configuration preferences